Founder & lead scientist

 I earned my Bachelor's degree in Anthropology at the University of California, Berkeley (1998) and a graduate degree in Restoration Ecology at the University of Washington (2003).
 In 2012, I was initiated into the Temple of Awakening Divinity, am an ordained Minister and hold a Doctorate of Divinity from the Universal Life Church.
 I've directed and produced award-winning documentary films on topics from spider monkey sexual behavior Out There (1998) to cultural appropriation and body modification An Urban Tribe (1997).
 Winner of the William Hammond Hall Award for Excellence in Horticulture and the Byron and Alice Lockwood Graduate Fellowship, I have had the honor to care for beautiful public lands and environmental preserves with the National Park Service, Smithsonian Tropical Research Institute, Golden Gate Park, The Nature Conservancy, San Francisco State University and the University of Washington's Center for Urban Horticulture.

-I am privileged to continue my training directly with some incredible mentors and elders including master horticulturalist and restoration nursery director emeritus, Betty Young; scholar and ethnobotanist, Kathleen Harrison of Botanical Dimensions; Dr. Daniel Foor of Ancestral Medicine; Curandera and activist, Eda Zavela Lopez and Izoceño elder, Don Odon.
+I am privileged to have trained directly with some incredible mentors and elders including nature advocate and California Native Plant Society fellow, Jake Sigg, master horticulturalist and restoration nursery director emeritus, Betty Young; scholar and ethnobotanist, Kathleen Harrison of Botanical Dimensions; Dr. Daniel Foor of Ancestral Medicine; Curandera and activist, Eda Zavela Lopez and Izoceño elder, Don Odon.
 I continue to learn directly from master plant teachers and my own ancestors.
 I am a member of United Plant Savers, Botanical Dimensions, the Multidisciplinary Association for Psychedelic Studies, the Society for Ecological Restoration, the Women's Visionary Council and the psychedelic risk reduction team at the Zendo Project.

 I have also enjoyed decades of connecting to spirit through ritual and dance.
 My personal dance practice, emerging from 90's rave culture, grew into a lifelong study and practice of sacred, classical and folk dance traditions from the Middle East, Central Asia and North Africa.
 Over the years I have performed with Ballet Afsaneh, Nava Dance Collective, Katarina Burda and Circle Dance Theater and enjoy modern, free-form, ecstatic movement traditions.
 My current works explore themes of death and other shared human experience through the medium of immersive theater with Ritual Death Experience, House of the Quivering Heart and Malaise Airways™.